 UM Librarians can help you find any book or article in the world.
 For items we do not have full access to, you can submit an Interlibrary Loan request for that item.
 Set up your ILL account at libraries.olemiss.edu/interlibrary-loan to make requests.
-UM shuttle services deliver books to the UM-Grenada office Monday - Thursday.
+UM shuttle services deliver books to the UM-Booneville office on Tuesdays and Thursdays.
 Articles are accessible electronically through your ILL account within 48 hours.